 Please see the following resources from Nova Scotia Power and NS Department of Energy and Mines regarding net-metering:

 Here is a helpful video from Wattsup Solar about net-metering:

 Regular net-metered solar systems do not allow you to generate and use solar electricity during a power outage; this is because your system is connected to the grid, and it would be dangerous for line workers for your system to be operational.
 It is possible to have a system that allows you to generate electricity during a power outage, but you would need to install a Smart Inverter that can isolate your system from the provincial energy grid, or install an energy storage system, such as lithium ion batteries.
 Energy storage can be expensive, which is why most people opt for net-metering.
 Talk to our solar contractor for more information about your energy storage options.

-The product warranty for photovoltaic panels is for 10 years.
-They have a design life and performance warranty of 25 years.
-Many panels will last even longer than that; however solar PV panels decrease in efficiency by about 1% every year, so even though they may be operational in 25 years, they will not generate quite as much electricity.
+The product warranty for photovoltaic panels is typically 10 years and they usually have a design life and performance warranty of 25 years.
+Be sure to check with your contractor regarding the warranties included for your solar equipment.
+Many panels will outlast the warranty; however solar PV panels decrease in efficiency by about 1% every year, so even though they may be operational in 25 years, they will not generate quite as much electricity.

 Solar energy is renewable energy.
 It is not finite like oil, coal, or gas, and it does not need to be burned to be consumed, and therefore emits no greenhouse gases.
 Anthropogenic greenhouse gas emissions are the primary cause of climate change and global warming.
 Solar panels absorb energy from the sun and convert it to usable electric energy.

 Emissions from producing solar panels are also quite low, so even when you consider life-cycle emissions, solar remains one of the lowest-emitting methods of generating electricity.